 I’ve got a slew of mixing coming up as well as producing some previous and new artists this year.

-My wife and I (pictured above) also tour as ‘Naked Blue‘ playing our own songs and are booking limited shows due to the pandemic.
+My wife and I (pictured above) also tour as ‘Naked Blue‘ playing our own songs.

 What motivates you?